HenriqueSchroeder/Challenges/README.md

 # Challenges
-Repository where com has all the challenges done
+Repository where it contains all the challenges made